dmck0y/nodejs-rightway/README.md

 Not much to see here.
-Just simple exercise while learn node.
+Just simple exercise while learning node.